Slide (Goo Goo Dolls song)

 "Slide" is a song by American alternative rock group Goo Goo Dolls.
 It was released as the first single from their sixth studio album, Dizzy Up the Girl, in September 1998.
-According to lead guitarist John Rzeznik, the song is about a Catholic girl who becomes pregnant and discusses with her boyfriend how they should react to it.
+According to lead guitarist John Rzeznik, the song is about a Catholic girl who becomes pregnant and discusses with her boyfriend how they should respond to it.
 Musically, the track is a jangle pop and alternative rock song.

-"Slide" reached number one on the US Billboard Adult Top 40 chart, the Modern Rock Tracks chart, and the Mainstream Top 40 chart.
+"Slide" reached number one on the US Billboard Adult Top 40, Modern Rock Tracks, Mainstream Top 40, and Triple-A charts.
 On the Billboard Hot 100, the song peaked at number eight in February 1999.
-In Canada, the song debuted atop the RPM Top Singles chart on October 19, 1998, becoming the band's second number-one single on that chart after "Iris".
-Worldwide, "Slide" reached number 14 in Iceland, number 29 in Australia, number 36 in New Zealand and number 43 in the United Kingdom.
+In Canada, the song debuted atop the RPM 100 Hit Tracks chart on October 19, 1998, becoming the band's second number-one single on that chart.
+Worldwide, "Slide" entered the top 40 in Australia, Iceland, and New Zealand, as well as on Spanish radio.